xrdocs/multicast/_blogs/future-of-multicast.md

 _task: add photos from cnc dashboard_

 ## add Business Multicast VPN (IR SRv6 MVPN)

+Service providers are not looking into replacing mVPN service.
+SPs have lots of small mVPN trees and fewer large mVPN trees.
+It is also clear that mVPN traffic does not increase much while unicast bandwidth continues to douvle every 18-24 months.

+Today:
+Vast majority of customers have Rosen mVPN (profile 0) and mLDP mVPN (profile 14) deployments.
+Cisco will keep on supporting these profiles

+Evolution:
+Segment Routing and Flex-Algo are IPv6

+Suggested:
+Suggested solutions
+- If there is no need for TE but mVPN is needed:
+	1. IR (Ingress Replication) + mVPN for small VPNs:
+    	In IR packets are replicated by ingress PE and send unicast packets over the core to the 		 destination PEs.
+    2. mLDP + mVPN for large mVPN.
+    3. IR and mLDP could be deployed together within the same network.
+It is transparent to the 		end-user and easy to switch from one to another.
+    4. Solid solution has been proved to work well with SR-MPLS unicast.

+- Need for TE in another working tree, computation with constraints (disjointness or other)
+	1. mLDP + FA + mVPN:
+    	- Preferred solution when mVPN are dynamic (lots of state changes)
+        - Limited to some topology (double plane design required, no ring topology)
+    2. Tree-SID + mVPN:
+    	- Preferred solution when mVPN are almost static
+        - Allow the customer to optimize multicast trees and simplify operation with a SDN 		  			controller

+ What are the classical SPs are saying (ATT Business, BT Global, Orange Business Services, ...:
+ - Multicast VPN is not the most growing business area, but can NOT be dropped/ deprecate, must  	carry on newer networks and newer hardware.
+ - IR + mVPN and mLDP + mVPN are still preferred choice
+ 	1. It does not require newer investment (team education, operational tools, ...)
+    2. Has been proved to work for years
+    3. Works well with SR-MPLS
+    4. Required enablement on newer platforms (i.e. 8000)

+ What broadcast SPs are saying (NBC, Sky, ...):
+ 	1. They want to deploy disjoint live-live trees
+    2. Trees are fairly statics
+    3. Use to deploy RSVP-TE to address it -> the computation of disjoint trees is made manually 		and it is painful
+    4. Many are moving to Tree-SID + mVPN -> the computation of disjoing tree is automatic (thanks 		  to SR-PCE)
+    5. COE (CrossWork Optimization Engine) and CNC (CrossWork Ip Network Controller) will add lots 		  of value to the Tree-SID + mVPN solution, as the customer could now visualize 2 trees and 	   prove their disjointness

+What enterprise & financial are saying:
+	1. Wants to deploy disjoint live-live trees
+    2. Trees are dynamic and states are changing often
+    3. Looking at mLDP + FA + mVPN
+    4. Adding some constraint on topology and network design
+    5. Better suit for dynamic environment compared to Tree-SID

 ## add financial streaming (mldp +FA)